 This one is not as inexpensive as changing your air filters.
 However, Drawdown.org says upgrading to a smart thermostat can help save energy when programmed to turn off when you’re not home.
-If the future of the energy grid ends up being increasingly powered by renewable energy, smart thermostats may also help utilities and customers control when the most efficient times to run your appliances is.
+If the future of the energy grid ends up being increasingly powered by renewable energy, smart thermostats may also help utilities and customers control when to run your appliances.
 When we all turn on the TV, run the laundry and dishwasher at the same time, it puts a big load on the grid all at once.
 Smart thermostats could help even that out, but we’re not there just yet.

 When you upgrade appliances such as your stove or cooktop, consider going electric.
 Why go electric?
 Because as the grid gets greener and powered by renewable energy, carbon-neutral cities are encouraging homeowners to phase out electric appliances.

-If you live in an area where a home solar system makes sense, get multiple quotes from EnergySage to find the best price.
-But if you’re feeling hesitant to make a long term commitment to a giant appliance on your roof, call your utility company to ask where most of their energy comes from.
+If you live in an area where a home solar system makes sense, then solar is a great option.
+But if you’re feeling hesitant to make a long-term commitment to a giant appliance on your roof, call your utility company to ask where most of their energy comes from.

 Some utilities are getting a good chunk of their energy from renewable sources, which means you might already be powering your home from renewable power.
 Alternatively, some areas have local community solar projects that are more efficient than a roof solar system.
 If that’s the case, you can use the budget meant for a solar roof for an electric car instead, or maybe a fancy induction stove?
 When researching home solar, it pays to do a bit of homework on what’s already being offered in your community.